-Jen Goode is back again this month to show you how to quickly label school supplies with your Cricut.
-Just in time too!
+Jen Goode is back again this month to show us how to quickly label school supplies with your Cricut.

 I don’t know about you but nothing makes me happier than letting someone or something else do all the hard work.
 No more hand-writing labels, your Cricut is about to become your best back to school friend.

 This was originally posted August 15, 2018, but I have updated the post with new information for you.

 Quickly Create Labels for School Supplies with Your Cricut

 From binders and folders to pencils and pens and all the supplies in between.
 You can create word art text cuts with your Cricut to label a wide variety of school supplies.
 With so many different colors of vinyl you can create the perfect label for every surface.

 While you can create these school labels with any Cricut machine they’re a great project for Cricut Joy.
 Since they’re all rather small.
 If you own a Joy I definitely recommend breaking it out for this project.